 This post may contain affiliate links, view our disclaimer for details.

-These steel cut oat cookies are a twist on your classic oatmeal raisin cookies, offering chewy edges, a nuttier flavor, and a soft, buttery interior.
+These steel cut oat cookies are a twist on your classic oatmeal raisin cookies (or oatmeal chocolate chip cookies), offering chewy edges, a nuttier flavor, and a soft, buttery interior.
 You can make them with either slow-cooking or quick-cooking Irish oatmeal, and they’re straightforward to prepare.
 Only 9 ingredients, one bowl, dairy-free and vegan-friendly!

 Why You’ll Love These Steel Cut Oat Cookies